miku/span/notes/2026-09-16-simplification.md

 6. **Single `span` binary** (§3) with symlinks for old names.
 Makefile and nfpm get simpler.
 Check with siskin by running its pipeline commands through the symlinks.
+   Done 2026-09-17 (ahead of 4 and 5): `cmd/span` + `internal/cli` (cobra),
+   19 `cmd/span-*` mains gone, one 16 MB binary.
+The old names are symlinks (Makefile, nfpm) and dispatch on argv[0], e.g. `span-crossref-sync` → `span crossref sync`.
+Stdlib-style flags keep working: under a legacy name, `-unfreeze` is rewritten to `--unfreeze` and `--o` to `-o` before pflag sees them.
+Single-letter flags stay as shorthands, and each one also got a long name (`-o/--output`).
+A test parses siskin's actual invocations and checks that the Makefile and nfpm names match the dispatch table.
+   `import | tag | export` output is byte-identical to the old binaries.
+   `span-index` subcommands are real cobra commands now.
+This also fixed `report --rows/--sid/...`, which had always failed with "unknown flag".
+   `xflag` deleted.
+Mains return errors instead of calling `log.Fatal`, so deferred cleanup runs.
+Behaviour changes: exit code 1 (not 2) for usage errors, `crossref sync -i bogus` is an error instead of a silent no-op, and `-v` is version everywhere except `crossref fast-snapshot`, where it stays verbose. `spf13/pflag` stays, since cobra needs it.
 7. **Confirm and prune** (§2, second half): unused formats, crossref snapshot variant, mail/local-data/folio.
 This needs input from operations; do it last.